-The University of Denver conducted a five-day remote sensing study in the Phoenix, AZ area in the fall of 2006.
-The remote sensor used in this study is capable of measuring the ratios of CO, HC, and NO to CO2 in motor vehicle exhaust.
-From these ratios, we calculate mass emissions per kg (or gallon) of fuel and the percent concentrations of CO, CO2, HC and NO in motor vehicle exhaust which would be observed by a tailpipe probe, corrected for water and any excess oxygen not involved in combustion.
+The University of Denver conducted a five-day remote sensing study in the Phoenix, AZ area in the fall of 2002.
+The remote sensor used in this study is capable of measuring the ratios of CO, HC, and NO to CO_2 in motor vehicle exhaust.
+From these ratios, we calculate mass emissions per kg (or gallon) of fuel and the percent concentrations of CO, CO_2 , HC and NO in motor vehicle exhaust which would be observed by a tailpipe probe, corrected for water and any excess oxygen not involved in combustion.
 The system used in this study was also configured to determine the speed and acceleration of the vehicle, and was accompanied by a video system to record the license plate of the vehicle.

-Five days of fieldwork (November 13-17, 2006) were conducted on the uphill exit ramp from Hwy 202 / Sky Harbor Blvd.
+Five days of fieldwork (November 18-22, 2002) were conducted on the uphill exit ramp from Hwy 202 / Sky Harbor Blvd.
 Westbound to Hwy 143 Southbound in Phoenix, AZ.
-A database was compiled containing 21,782 records for which the State of Arizona provided makes and model year information.
-All of these records contained valid measurements for at least CO and CO2, and 21,731 contained valid measurements for HC and NO as well.
-Of these measurements, 8,873 (41%) were of vehicles measured only once.
-The rest were of vehicles measured at least twice.
-Analysis of these repeat vehicles showed that high emitters have skewed emissions distributions while low emitters have more normally distributed emissions.
+A database was compiled containing 23,679 records for which the State of Arizona provided make and model year information.
+All of these records contained valid measurements for at least CO and CO2, and 23,666 contained valid measurements for HC and NO as well.
 The database, as well as others compiled by the University of Denver, can be found at www.feat.biochem.du.edu.